shoberfd/CST-690-Assignment5/docs/monitoring_plan.md

 ## 4. Visualization and Alerting
 - **Visualization:** A **Grafana container**, also managed by Docker Compose, connects to Prometheus to display real-time dashboards of key metrics.
-- **Alerting:** Alerts will be configured in Grafana based on predefined thresholds.
-For example, an alert will be sent if the **error rate** exceeds 5% or the **average transaction latency** surpasses a 2-second threshold.

 ## 5. Key Performance Indicators (KPIs)
 - **Transaction Success Rate:** Percentage of successfully processed inventory transactions.